 - 1. You will check-in in the lobby with the instructor by 0630 and receive further instruction, as necessary.
-You will then report to the assigned specialty area. - 2.
+You will then report to the assigned specialty area.
+Once procedures are completed for the day report to the assigned floor as instructed by your clinical instructor. - 2.
 The special procedures nurses will inform you of procedures to be done that day.
 The emphasis for this experience is to observe cardiac catheterizations, although you may observe other procedures (interventional radiology, IR) if there are no cardiac catheterizations scheduled. - 3.
 Your role during the cardiac catheterization/IR is observation.
 Observe the technique utilized, the nurse's role, and the patient's response.
 Ask questions appropriately.
 Most questions may be better asked before or after the procedure, as the physician and the staff are focusing upon the patient during the procedure. - 4.
 Occasionally, there are no scheduled procedures, or all scheduled procedures are completed early.
 Should this be the case and no learning opportunity/experience available, report to your instructor immediately.